matt-tingen/Timesheet/README.md

     		16:00	Meeting	Sprint kickoff
 Here, two tasks will be created under the parent `Meeting`: `Code review` which runs from 1pm-3pm and `Sprint kickoff` which runs from 3pm-4pm.
 The indention at the beginning of the second line is not necessary but makes it easier to understand.

 Times can be in a number of [configurable formats](https://docs.python.org/3.5/library/datetime.html#strftime-strptime-behavior).
-The default formats are following are supported:
+The default formats are as follows:
 * `%I:%M %p` (01:45 PM, 09:23 AM, 8:55 am, etc.)
 * `%H:%M` (13:45, 09:23, 08:55, etc.)
 * `%H.%M` (13.45, 09.23, 08.55, etc.)